Policy Against Discrimination, Harassment, and Retaliation

 - IV.
 Examples of Conduct that May Constitute Unlawful Discrimination or Harassment

 Emerson College is committed to fostering an environment of mutual respect among its students, staff and faculty, as well as others who participate in the College’s programs and activities.
-As part of this commitment, Emerson prohibits discrimination and harassment on the basis of gender/sex (including pregnancy), gender identity/expression, race, color, religion or religious creed, sexual orientation, national origin, ancestry, disability or handicap, age, genetics, marital status, veteran status and any other category protected by law (“protected class status”).
+As part of this commitment, Emerson seeks to protect the rights of all members of the College community and any other persons having dealings with the College, and prohibits discrimination and harassment on the basis of gender/sex (including pregnancy), gender identity/expression, race, color, religion or religious creed, sexual orientation, national origin, ancestry, disability or handicap, age, genetics, marital status, veteran status and any other category protected by law (“protected class status”).
 Emerson also prohibits discrimination and harassment based on an individual’s participation in a protected activity (such as reporting alleged discrimination or harassment).
 Retaliation against any individual who raises a good faith report under this policy is strictly prohibited.

 Emerson expects that its students, faculty, staff, vendors, contractors, alumni and guests will conduct themselves appropriately and refrain from behavior that violates this and other College policies.
 Accordingly, individuals who discriminate against or harass others in violation of this policy, regardless of whether such conduct rises to the level of unlawful discrimination or harassment, may be subject to disciplinary action, up to and including immediate termination of employment, association with Emerson, or dismissal from Emerson.

 This policy applies to all members of the Emerson College community including students, employees (including all part-time and full-time professors, assistant professors, associate professors, visiting professors, lecturers, instructors, administrators, and staff) as well as independent contractors, volunteers who perform work for the College and vendors, alumni, and guests or visitors of the College.